vedph/cadmus_itinera_doc/README.md

 # Itinera Documentation

+- [quick start](./quick-start.md): play with Itinera in Cadmus in 3 steps

 This repository contains essential documentation about the Cadmus Itinera project.
 Its code is included in the following repositories:

 - [core models](https://github.com/vedph/cadmus_itinera)